motherjones/simple-slider/README.md

 ## Modify your project files

-*MoJo staffers:* By now you should have a local clone of this project repo on your machine, by following [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project)
+*MoJo users:* By now you should have a local clone of this project repo on your machine.
+If you don't, go back and follow [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).

-**In index.html (required):**
+**In your copy of index.html (required):**

-Paste the link you just copied into your html file, in the place of public_spreadsheet_url.
+In order to get your data showing up in the slider, you'll need to edit a couple of lines of code in your index.html file.
+Paste the ID or url you just copied from your spreadsheet, and paste it in the place of public_spreadsheet_url.
 The code you are looking for in the index.html file looks like this:

 ```